-- 5.19 Public participation also takes place via Wandsworth's Design Review Panel.
-This comprises a panel of independent professionals with architectural and design expertise consisting of a Chair and five other built environment and design professionals who have requested to be involved and are then selected from a pool. - 5.20 Architects and designers will be invited to submit their proposed scheme for a review.
+- 5.20 Public participation also takes place via Wandsworth's Design Review Panel for schemes of significant or special interest.
+This comprises a panel of independent professionals with architectural and design expertise consisting of a Chair and five other built environment and design professionals who have requested to be involved and are then selected from a pool. - 5.21 Architects and designers will be invited to submit their proposed scheme for a review.
 This will involve preparing drawings, models, PowerPoint presentations and other media formats for a presentation before the panel.
 Panel members will then ask questions to the design team to clarify any issues and discuss the design of the scheme.
 The Chair of the Design Review Panel will co-ordinate the panel discussion and will lead the response.
 A formal report will be sent from the Design Review Panel to the developer and their design team.